mavoweb/mavue/README.md

 ### Future work

 - `<v-editable>` to make editable elements bound to data
-- `<v-list>` to easily generate UI for lists, with drag & drop and controls to add, duplicate, or delete items
+- `<v-list>` to easily generate UI for editable lists of data, with drag & drop and controls to add, duplicate, or delete items

 </main>